 The Montmarin atmosphere is magic and enchanting.

 During the visit you will see a very interesting model of the grounds and the shipyard in the 18th century.
 By the way, did you guess why they needed such hidden spot ?

-(Entrance fee included, tasting included, we recommend a pick up not later than 9 am, lunch not included)
+(Entrance fee and tasting included, we recommend 9 am up, lunch not included)